leokong2002/RPi2MasterMind/README.md

 # RPi2MasterMind

-Hi this is a MasterMind Game in C working with a Raspberry Pi2in the course of Hardware Software Interface
+Hi, this is a MasterMind Game in C working with a Raspberry Pi2 in the course of Hardware Software Interface

 Using GPIO of Raspberry Pi2 to connect LCD display, button and LED as the I/O of the game